cwonrails/lambda-site-generator/README.md

 * Process multiple documents at once, as described [here](https://pythonhosted.org/Markdown/reference.html#the-details).
 * Hide Markdown processing details in a class, in case we ever need to change MD parsers.
 * Support passing in bucket and file name via command line.
+* Script the creation of the S3 buckets with a Python script.
+* Script the dependency installation.
+* Consider setting output bucket name in ENV VAR.